 Designing the bathroom of your dreams is no easy task!

 Porcelain tiles are popular for bathroom floors for more than just their looks.
-Porcelain is a “family member” of ceramic for the unversed, but it’s slightly different because porcelain tile absorbs somewhat less water than ceramic tile–making it a great choice for a small bathroom or shower base floor.
-However, ceramic and porcelain tiles can be more slippery when wet due to their smooth surface.
-Most manufacturers offer non-slip bathroom flooring options to reduce accidental falls.
+Porcelain is a “family member” of ceramic for the unversed.
+Still, it’s a slight difference because porcelain tile absorbs somewhat less water than ceramic tile–making it a great choice for a small bathroom or shower base floor.

-We also suggest going for textured ceramic tiles with a CoF (coefficient fraction) of 0.6 or more for enhanced slip resistance.
+We suggest using textured ceramics with a CoF (coefficient fraction) of 0.6 or more for enhanced slip resistance.

 Alternatively, you can look for tiles with a higher R-rating or anti-slip rating, usually from 9 to 13.
 And the higher the rating, the better will be the slip resistance.
 But we’d still recommend using bathroom mats to reinforce the anti-slip factor, especially if people with mobility issues use your bathroom.

-For residential and commercial spaces, polished concrete has become increasingly popular over the years.
+For residential and commercial spaces, polished concrete has become increasingly popular.
 Any bathroom space can benefit from this concrete finish’s elegance, class, and clean look.

-You should speak with your contractor about the non-slip options available when installing polished concrete in your bathroom.
+It would be best if you spoke with your contractor about the non-slip option when installing polished concrete in your bathroom.
 For this, sanding can be done extra to give the surface a coarser texture, or you can use a non-slip topcoat.

-This option requires very little maintenance on your part.
+This option also requires very little maintenance on your part.
 No grout or exposed areas mean cleaning is as simple as washing with soap and water.
-With concrete flooring, you can expect it to last for many years, plus it’s made with a spill, chemical, and stain-resistant material, making it one of our favourites.
+You can expect concrete flooring to last for many years; plus, it’s made with a spill, chemical, and stain-resistant material, making it one of our favourites.

-When installed in your bathroom, epoxy can withstand chemicals, stains, and shocks and is less abrasive than many other bathroom flooring options.
-As with polished concrete, epoxy is also very easy to clean and doesn’t require harsh chemicals.
+It’s important to note that epoxy flooring can withstand chemicals, stains, and shocks.
+It’s also much less abrasive than many other bathroom flooring options.
+Like polished concrete, epoxy flooring is easy to clean and doesn’t require harsh chemicals.

 Residential and commercial customers interested in installing a new bathroom floor should consider epoxy flooring.
-With so many benefits and a longer lifespan than most alternatives, you cannot go wrong!
+You cannot go wrong with so many benefits and a longer lifespan than most alternatives!

-Integrated with similar water-resistant properties like vinyl, linoleum, or lino is a premium natural material devoid of any harmful petrochemicals and completely recyclable.
-Hence, it may just be the right fit for climate-conscious people who want the advantages of non-slip vinyl flooring.
+Integrated with similar water-resistant properties like vinyl, linoleum, or lino is a premium natural material made with linseed oil to help devoid any harmful petrochemicals and is entirely recyclable.
+Hence, it may just be the right fit for those who are conscious of their environment and want the advantages of vinyl as their non-slip flooring option.
 Although you’ll notice it has a glossy appearance, several manufacturers typically add slip-resistance films and modified resin solutions to mitigate linoleum’s slippery surface.

 Many homeowners also opt for felt padding (placed under the carpet) or built-in padding to make the floor even for transporting wheelchairs.
 However, unlike shower rags, carpet flooring is a permanent fixture, meaning cleaning it the DIY way will be arduous.

-The fibres can act as allergens for people with asthma or other breathing issues.
-They also tend to absorb moisture, ultimately damaging the material and becoming a breeding ground for bacteria and fungi.
+Besides acting as a source of allergy reactions for those with asthma or other breathing problems, these fibres also tend to absorb moisture, damaging the material over time and becoming a breeding ground for various bacteria and fungi.

 If you want to install carpet flooring for your bathroom, it will be good to sign up for regular carpet cleaning services.

 The market is filled with a wide range of options.
-In addition to the mentioned list above, your choices can expand to rubber flooring, easy-to-install bamboo flooring, cork flooring that offers extra padding, naturally textured stone flooring, and natural products specifically designed for small children, among other types that could vary depending on their trendy look, colour palette, function, and more.
+In addition to the mentioned list above, your common options can expand to rubber flooring, easy-to-install bamboo flooring, cork flooring that offers extra padding, naturally textured stone flooring, and natural products specifically designed for small children, among other flooring options that could vary depending on their trendy look, colour palette, materials, styles, function, and more.

 Considering this, we understand that choosing the best option for your bathroom settings can be difficult, especially for first-time homeowners who have family members with mobility issues.
-Whether you prefer concrete, hardwood or natural stone, anti-slip floors are nearly a necessity to improve safe flooring and to avoid the risk of injury.
-Still, it’s best to leave the job to professionals who will help you make the right decision according to your needs and budget.
+Whether you prefer concrete, hardwood or natural stone, anti-slip floors are nearly necessary to improve safe flooring and avoid the risk of injury.
+Still, it’s best to leave the job to flooring experts who help you decide according to your needs and budget.

-But, you should also do your research beforehand.
-Thousands of non-slip floor tiles are being endorsed online that aren’t really non-slip or slip-resistant.
-Practising due diligence will not only help you avoid deception but you’ll also get the best deal.
-You’ll also need to ensure that the professionals you hire are fully equipped and licensed so that you don’t run into any trouble later.
+Practising due diligence will help you avoid deception and get the best options with excellent resale value at the best deal.
+You’ll also need to ensure that the professionals you hire are fully equipped and licensed so you don’t run into any trouble later.